 The statutory homelessness figures tell us how many households have contacted councils for help with homelessness.

-The Everyone In scheme – which brought rough sleepers off the streets to provide them shelter in hotels and other emergency accommodation during the pandemic – has seen a shift in the number of people moving off the street and into temporary accommodation.
-A further 95,450 homeless households were living in temporary accommodation as of March 2021.
+The Everyone In scheme – which brought rough sleepers off the streets to provide them shelter in hotels and other emergency accommodation during the pandemic – had a big impact on the figures.
+The programme saw a shift in the number of people moving off the street and into temporary accommodation.

 As for the number of people rough sleeping, the latest official count found a total of 2,688 people were estimated to be sleeping rough on a single night in autumn 2020 in England, down 37 per cent on the 4,266 people recorded in 2019.